wombleton/gitlaw-nz/acts/C/Criminal Proceeds (Recovery) Act 2009.md

     *   (j) an order for relief from a foreign restraining order or foreign forfeiture order registered in New Zealand.

-    (2) Proceedings relating to instrument forfeiture orders are proceedings under the [Sentencing Act 2002][323] and, in relation to an appeal from an instrument forfeiture order, the [Summary Proceedings Act 1957][335] or the [Crimes Act 1961][336], as the case requires.
+    (2) Proceedings relating to instrument forfeiture orders are proceedings under the [Sentencing Act 2002][323] and, in relation to an appeal from an instrument forfeiture order, [subpart 4][336] of Part 6 of the Criminal Procedure Act 2011\.

     Compare: Criminal Assets Recovery Act 1990 s 5 (NSW)

+    Section 10(2): amended, on 1 July 2013, by [section 413][335] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Restraint not necessary before forfeiture